markstock/multistep/README.md

 This is still a toy program, meant to test various forward integrators.
 In the future, I hope to do the following:

+* try a Kahan-summation-like scheme for reducing the roundoff error of the Richardson-Verlet method (add a few flops to account for roundoff)
 * build a linkable library and use that to generate executables
 * add Bulirsch-Stoer integrator, any others?
 Gear?
 * include integrators with automatic time step adjustment (global first)